 I hope you give these dumplings a go.
 The pierogi dough recipe I used is tried and tested so nothing can go wrong.
 It takes 5 minutes to make and it’s really super easy.
 Making the dumplings is a bit fiddly but you’ll gradually get more confident.
 And it’s all worth it in the end, as these dumplings are super moreish.
 Your guests will love you!

-How to make turkey dumplings
+How to make Polish meat dumplings with butternut squash

 Start by roasting the squash.